 On August 12, 2022, the Company became aware that the shelf registration statement on Form S-3 (file number 333-231923) (the "Registration Statement") associated with this Sales Agreement had expired on June 21, 2022.
-Prior to becoming aware of the expiration, the Company sold an aggregate of 1,987,100 shares of its common stock at the market price, following the expiration of the Registration Statement and through August 12, 2022, for aggregate proceeds of approximately \$2,721,187.
+Prior to becoming aware of the expiration, the Company sold an aggregate of 3,117,100 shares of its common stock at the market price, following the expiration of the Registration Statement and through August 12, 2022, for aggregate proceeds of approximately \$4,494,496.
 There was no sale of shares post August 12, 2022.
-The sale of these shares may be subject to potential rescission rights by certain stockholders.
+The sale of these shares may be subject to potential rescission rights by certain shareholders.
 As of December 31, 2022, there have been no claims or demands to exercise such rights.
-As a result of these potential rescission rights, the Company classified 3,117,100 shares (including 1,130,000 shares sold for which the Company did not receive proceeds and which were reclassified to temporary equity during the third quarter of 2022), with an aggregate redemption value of \$4,494,496 of its common as stock outside stockholders' equity.
+As a result of these potential rescission rights, the Company reclassified 3,117,100 shares, with an aggregate purchase price of \$4,494,496 of its common as stock outside stockholders' equity.
 The reclassification of these shares shall remain for a period of one year from transaction date.
 These shares have been treated as issued and outstanding for earnings per share and financial reporting purposes.